Trifid Nebula (Messier 20)

 Finder Chart

-The Trifid Nebula is located in the constellation Sagittarius.
+The Trifid Nebula is located in the constellation Sagittarius, about 1.5 ° north-northwest of the Lagoon Nebula.
 If you extend the axis from φ Sagitarii to λ Sagitarii and position the outer ring of the Telrad there, the trifid nebula should already be visible in a large field eyepiece.
-It can best be observed in the months of June to August.
+It can best be observed in the months of May to September.
 About 0.7 ° to the northeast is the small open star cluster M 21.

 Trifid Nebula (Messier 20) in constellation Sagittarius.
-Chart created using SkySafari 6 Pro and STScI Digitized Sky Survey.
+Charts created using SkySafari 6 Pro and STScI Digitized Sky Survey.
+Limiting magnitudes: Constellation chart ~6.5 mag, DSS2 close-ups ~20 mag.
 [149, 160]

 Visual Observation